jmosawy/recall-javascript/README.md

   - [**ECMA-262**](https://www.ecma-international.org/publications/standards/Ecma-262.htm) contains the most in-depth, detailed and formalized information about JavaScript.
   - A new specification version is released every year.
   - Bleeding-edge features are called "stage-3" means they are almost standard and can be found at [https://github.com/tc39/proposals](https://github.com/tc39/proposals).

+## JavaScript Fundamentals

+- 2.1 **Automatic semicolon insertion**, in most cases, a newline implies a semicolon, but “in most cases” does not mean “always”!
+The rule is fully explained in the [specification](https://tc39.github.io/ecma262/#sec-automatic-semicolon-insertion).

+- 2.2 **variable naming**

+  - When variable name contains multiple words, `camelCase` is commonly used.
+  - Case matters; i.e. variables named `apple` and `AppLE` are two different variables.
+  - Non-Latin letters are allowed, but not recommended.